How do I apply for undergraduate student housing?

 How do I apply for apartments for graduate students, non-traditional students, or for family housing?

-To access the Graduate and Kewadin Village Apartment application information, please log into the Residence Life Apartment Application portal.
+To access the Graduate and Kewadin Village Apartment application information, please log into the housing application.

 Just the facts